uu-sml/sml-book-page/index.md

 layout: default
 title: Machine Learning - A First Course for Engineers and Scientists
 tagline: Andreas Lindholm, Niklas Wahlström, Fredrik Lindsten and Thomas B. Schön
-description: A textbook on machine learning
+description: An upcoming textbook on machine learning
 ---

 When we developed the course [Statistical Machine Learning](http://www.it.uu.se/edu/course/homepage/sml/) for engineering students at Uppsala University, we found no appropriate textbook, so we ended up writing our own.
 It will be published by [Cambridge University Press](https://www.cambridge.org/) in 2021.